isc-projects/kea/doc/sphinx/arm/install.rst

 If ``configure`` fails, it may be due to missing or old dependencies.

-If ``configure`` succeeds, it displays a report with the parameters used to build the code.
+When ``configure`` succeeds, it displays a report with the parameters used to build the code.
 This report is saved into the file ``config.report`` and is also embedded into the executable binaries, e.g., ``kea-dhcp4``.